Translated by Hilary Keyes

 Reference: The Japan Fundoshi Association About fundoshi

 Although the standard in the past, it's not uncommon for fundoshi to bring about images of being "difficult", "stiff", "uncomfortable" or "old man" in the present.
-Until the Second World War, they were the natural choice and rooted in the daily lives of the Japanese, but they quickly disappeared post-war, and slowly faded away.
+Until the Second World War, they were a natural choice and rooted in the daily lives of the Japanese, but they quickly disappeared post-war, and slowly faded away.

 The Japan Fundoshi Association seeks to bring back our predecessors love for this type of undergarment, to share the appeals of the fundoshi with modern generations, and to reintroduce the fundoshi as a daily garment as well.